Eclipse Ventures

 Venture Round in 2021

-Symbio Robotics, Inc. is an Emeryville, California-based company that specializes in developing industrial automation systems through robotics and artificial intelligence technologies.
-Founded in 2014, the company focuses on creating digital control solutions designed to eliminate production bottlenecks in various customer applications.
-In addition to its software development, Symbio Robotics provides consulting, training, and support services to enhance the implementation and efficiency of its automation solutions.
+Symbio Robotics, Inc. specializes in the development of industrial automation systems that leverage robotics and artificial intelligence technologies.
+Founded in 2014 and located in Emeryville, California, the company focuses on creating digital control solutions designed to eliminate production bottlenecks in various customer applications.
+In addition to its software offerings, Symbio Robotics provides consulting, training, and support services to enhance operational efficiency and effectiveness in industrial settings.

 Swift Navigation